btcpayserver/btcpayserver-doc/docs/Contribute/ContributeWrite/WriteStack.md

 There, it's done !

-You made your very first contribution to BTCPayServer.
+You made your very first contribution to BTCPay Server.
 Congratulations !